VeeIsForVanana/MP2/README.md

     Print congratulatory message
 Else (if turns >= 10 and the player has not yet won):
     Print loss message

+Set player_input to None

+While player_input is None:
+  Ask the player if they want to play again, validate lowercase of input against "yes" or "no"

+If the player asks to play again:
+  Execute the whole game loop again.
+Else:
+  Exit

 END
 ```

+#### Implementation 2: `gui.py`